Generalized Tangent Kernel: A Unified Geometric Foundation for Natural Gradient and Standard Gradient: Introduction

 \section{Introduction}

-Since their introduction in~\citep{Amari1998natural}, natural gradients have been a topic of interest among both theoretical researchers~\citep{Ollivier2015Rieman,Martens2014new} and practitioners~\citep{Kakade2001npg,Pascanu2013revisiting}.
-In recent years, research has examined several important theoretical aspects of natural gradient under function approximations like neural networks, such as replacing the KL-divergence by the $L^2$ metric on the function space~\citep{Benjamin2018l2}, Riemannian metrics for neural networks~\citep{Ollivier2015Rieman}, and convergence properties under overparameterization~\citep{Zhang2019fast}.
+Since their introduction in~\citet{Amari1998natural}, natural gradients have been a topic of interest among both theoretical researchers~\citep{Ollivier2015Rieman,Martens2014new,li2018natural} and practitioners~\citep{Kakade2001npg,Pascanu2013revisiting}.
+In recent years, research has examined several important theoretical aspects of natural gradient for function optimization on neural networks, such as replacing the KL-divergence by the $L^2$ metric on the function space~\citep{Benjamin2018l2}, Riemannian metrics for neural networks~\citep{Ollivier2015Rieman}, and convergence properties under overparameterization~\citep{Zhang2019fast}.